python-amazon-mws/python-amazon-mws/README.md

 This is a fork and continuation of https://github.com/czpython/python-amazon-mws with preliminary Python 2/3 support.

+The main aim is to provide a *backwards-compatible* drop in replacement for the original package (i.e. same method signatures, class names, etc) with some extra features and anything that was obviously broken fixed.

+## Quickstart

 Install from PyPI with `pip install mws`.

-Pull requests welcome.

-## Quickstart

 Put your API credentials in your environment.